GLAD

 Pr(zj=c)=p[c]\operatorname{Pr}(z_j = c) = p[c],

-the probability distribution of the worker's responses conditioned by the true label value cc follows the single coin Dawid-Skene model where the true label probability is a sigmoid function of the product of worker's ability and inverse task's difficulty:
+and the probability distribution of the worker responses with the true label cc follows the single coin Dawid-Skene model where the true label probability is a sigmoid function of the product of the worker ability and the inverse task difficulty:

 Pr(yji=kzj=c)={a(i,j),k=c1a(i,j)K1,kc\operatorname{Pr}(y^i_j = k | z_j = c) = \begin{cases}a(i, j), & k = c \\ \frac{1 - a(i,j)}{K-1}, & k \neq c\end{cases},